dominoma/typesafe-vuex/README.md

 }
 ```
 Notice: Your helper methods must be declared private, everything else must be public and actions and mutations must have their respective decorators.

 Also keep in mind, that there are access restrictions for your methods
 * Getter Methods can only access other getters, fields, the root object and those private methods accessing only these
 * Mutation methods can only access fields and those private methods accessing only these
-* Action methods can access all methods, fields, the root object and privaate methods
+* Action methods can access all methods, fields, the root object and private methods
 * Private methods can access all methods, fields and the root object

 Violating these access restrictions will result in an Exception at runtime!

 ## Store